 AI Search Ranking Factors

-Understand the ranking factors that determine whether ChatGPT, Perplexity, and Google AI Overviews cite your pages.
-Learn the 7 dimensions of AI search visibility and how to optimize each one.
+Understand the ranking factors that determine whether ChatGPT, Perplexity, Gemini, Copilot, and Google AI Overviews cite your pages.
+The 7 dimensions of AI search visibility, sourced from Princeton GEO research, Ahrefs DiD studies, BrightEdge longitudinal data, and Seer/Demand Local 2026 CTR findings — not vendor self-citation.

 Free plan available · No credit card required